lucee/lucee-docs/docs/04.guides/03.updating-lucee/02.migrate-from-railo/page.md

 # Migrate from Railo<sup>&copy;</sup>#
 Lucee 4.5 is forked from the Railo CFML Server (version 4.2) so you can easily migrate an existing Railo installation as follows.

+**A fresh install is recommended, as it bundles a recent version of Tomcat and the last Railo release was several years ago.**

 **Please read all the instructions before you get started.**

 **Please note, these instruction apply to Lucee 4.5 ONLY**